noahmanger/noahmanger.github.io/_posts/2018-12-16-recommendations.md

+---
+layout: post
-Weekly Recommendations - December 12, 2018
+title: Weekly Recommendations - December 12, 2018
+---

 Between travel and getting ready for the holidays, media time is at a low for me these days.
 But I found some good things and wanna tell you about them.